-Villains in video games sometimes use an intercom system to relentlessly mock the player character, or simply to make funny comments that amuse the player and offer some insight into the villain's personalityparticularly, that they feel confident enough in their strength to not make greater efforts to stop you, feeling content to merely make fun of you in often clever ways.
+Villains in action fiction and especially video games sometimes use an intercom system, radio networks, or some other means of remote communication to relentlessly mock the main character, or simply to make funny comments that amuse the audience and offer some insight into the villain's personality—particularly, that they feel confident enough in their strength to not make greater efforts to stop you, feeling content to merely make fun of you in often clever ways.
 This almost always overlaps with sinister surveillance, as it demonstrates that your enemy can see your every action.

-You'll usually hear the villain become less confident and more desperate as you destroy their Mooks and get closer to them.
+You'll usually hear the villain become less confident and more desperate as the hero destroys their Mooks and get closer to them.
 You might even hear a Villainous Breakdown over the intercom.
 Also expect a lot of This Cannot Be!.

 - Gruntilda in the first game, possibly the Trope Maker.
 She harasses you constantly as you traverse her lair, making badass boasts and cracking jokes at Banjo and Kazooie's expense, always in rhyme.
 She also speaks up the first time you're hurt by specific hazards.
 Once you beat her, you can still explore her lair, but the intercom is silent.

-- BioShock After a certain point, Andrew Ryan will start communicating with you via the portable radio you picked up at the start of the game.
-Sofia Lamb does the same in the sequel.
+- BioShock: After a certain point, the tyrannical Andrew Ryan will start communicating with you via the portable radio you picked up at the start of the game, even as you hunt him down.
+This becomes even more common once you realize Sofia Lamb does the same in the sequel.

 - Command & Conquer: Red Alert 2: When you go up against Yuri, he will frequently taunt your moves.
 It's implied he's actually transmitting this telepathically.

-- Duke Nukem I: Dr. Proton mocks Duke in some levels via videophone.
+- Duke Nukem: Dr. Proton mocks Duke in some levels via videophone.

 - The Elder Scrolls III: Morrowind: Dagoth Ur does this to the player once you enter the final dungeon and prepare to face off with him, taunting that you could not possibly defeat a god.

-- Half Life 2: You hear Dr. Breen through public address systems throughout the game.
-In the final chapter, as you approach his office, he talks to you directly through the building's intercom.
+- Half-Life 2: You hear Dr. Breen through public address systems throughout the game.
+In the final chapter, as you approach his office, he talks to you directly through terminals located throughout the Citadel.

 - Max Payne: In the final level, Nicole Horne taunts you as you make your way to her in the Aesir Corporate Building.

-- MOTHER 3: Porky taunts you as you travel to every floor of the Empire Porky Building EXCEPT the 100th floor.
+- Mother 3: Porky taunts you over an intercom as you travel to every floor of the Empire Porky Building except the 100th floor.

-- Mystery Case Files: Escape From Ravenhearst — Charles Dalimar included an audio system in the underground areas specifically so he could tell the Master Detective what she\'s supposed to learn about him in this area.
+- Mystery Case Files: In Escape from Ravenhearst, Charles Dalimar included an audio system in the underground areas specifically so he could tell the Master Detective what she's supposed to learn about him in this area.

 "Let's try it her way.
 Fatty.
 Adopted fatty.
 Fatty-fatty-no-parents."